Bantu Holomisa

-Bantubonke Harrington Holomisa (born 25 July 1955) is a South African Member of Parliament and President of the United Democratic Movement.
+Bantubonke Harrington Holomisa (born 25 July 1955) is a South African politician.
+He is a member of parliament for and president of the United Democratic Movement. and the current Deputy Minister of Defence and Military Veterans.
 Holomisa was born in Mqanduli, Cape Province.
 He joined the Transkei Defence Force in 1976 and had become a brigadier by 1985.

 Holomisa forced the resignation and exile of Prime Minister of Transkei George Matanzima in October 1987 and overthrew Matanzima's successor, Prime Minister Stella Sigcau in a bloodless coup d'état in December 1987.
 Holomisa then became the head of government of Transkei from 1987 to 1994, upon which Transkei was reintegrated into the "new" South Africa and Holomisa joined the African National Congress (ANC).

 National politics

 In 1994 Holomisa was elected to the National Executive Committee of the African National Congress, and was the Deputy Minister of Environment and Tourism of South Africa.

 Expulsion from the ANC

 Holomisa testified to the Truth and Reconciliation Commission that Stella Sigcau should be investigated for corruption.
 Holomisa stated that Sigcau was involved in accepting bribes from South African hotel and casino magnate Sol Kerzner when she was minister of public enterprises in the Transkei government of George Matanzima.
 Instead of investigating the accusations of corruption the ANC accused Holomisa of bringing the party into disrepute.
 Holomisa then also accused the ANC of also accepting funds and kickbacks from Kerzner.
 The ANC then expelled Holomisa on 30 September 1996.
 Deputy president Thabo Mbeki was instrumental in pushing for Holomisa's expulsion and recommended that there was no need to investigate Sigcau for corruption even though the circumstances of Sigcau accepting money from Kerzner were not in doubt.